• Location: Kawasan Pariwisata, along Jalan Raya Nusa Dua Selatan. Next to Bali National Golf Club.

 The St. Regis Bali Resort – Rooms

-- Room Types: St Regis Orchid Suites • 1 Bedroom Lagoon Villas • The Strand Residences • St Regis Suites • St Regis Pool Suites • 2 Bedroom Lagoon Villas • 1 Bedroom Studio Suites • The Strand Villa 1 Bedroom • St Regis Ocean View Suites • Gardenia Villas • Grand Astor Presidential Suites
+- Room Types: St Regis Orchid Suite • 1 Bedroom Lagoon Villa • The Strand Residence • St Regis Suite • St Regis Pool Suite • 2 Bedroom Lagoon Villa • 1 Bedroom Studio Suite • The Strand Villa 1 Bedroom • St Regis Ocean View Suite • Gardenia Villa • Grand Astor Presidential Suite • List of all Rooms

 - Smoking Rooms: Check with management about smoking policies, which are stricter here than at most resorts.

 - Best Room: The Grand Astor Presidential Suite is on the top floor for maximum views.
-Massive and spread out over 2 levels, featuring unrivaled extras like chandeliers, marble floors, grand piano, and private infinity pool and jacuzzi.
+Massive and spread out over 2 levels, featuring unrivaled extras like chandeliers, marble flooring, a grand piano, and a private infinity pool and jacuzzi.

 - For Families: Many suites and villas have 2 bedrooms.
 Ask the management which is very receptive to any configuration of rooms and beds.

 The St. Regis Bali Resort – Local Transport

 - Walking & Cycling: The comparative isolation ensures that guests will probably need to walk a lot to facilities nearby.
 Cycling around Nusa Dua is pleasant, especially along the beachside path, but less so around the hilly roads south of the resort.
 Ask the reception about bike rentals.

 - Public Transport: In lieu of any public transport or shuttle buses around Bali, the Kura-Kura Bus company links Nusa Dua with Ubud and the rest of southern Bali, but schedules are convoluted and routes confusing.